Maybole Surgery: 01655 883 531

-We have a vet qualified to complete horse export certificates should you wish to transport any horse abroad.
+We have several vets qualified OCV(Q) Ux to complete horse export certificates should you wish to transport any horse abroad.

 When horses/ponies are exported to foreign countries, they will usually require a vet's inspection within 48 hours of leaving.
 All animal exports have to be approved and be issued with certifiaction through DEFRA (Department for Environment, Food and Rural Affairs).